google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 request.
 If a client requests more than the permitted number of entries, the log SHALL return the maximum number of entries permissible.
 These entries SHALL be sequential beginning with the entry specified by `start`.
+Note that limit on the number of entries is not immutable and therefore the restriction may be changed or lifted at any time and is not listed with the other Log Parameters in {{log_parameters}}.

 Because of skew, it is possible the log server will not have any entries between `start` and `end`.
 In this case it MUST return an empty `entries` array.